Wei1234c/SigmaDSP/README.md

 - Coverage of SigmaStudio Toolbox: one-to-one class mapping for each SigmaStudio Toolbox algorithm (most of them are not tested yet though).
 - Easy to use: only the XML file of SigmaStudio project is required.
 "Factory" will render every thing you need.
 - Serialization:
-    - Load from:
+    - Load program and parameters of SigmaDSP from:
         - files:
             - Binary (bytearray) file
             - SigmStudio text files (e.g. NumBytes_IC_1.dat, TxBuffer_IC_1.dat)
             - SigmaStudio project.xml
         - EEPROM
-    - Save to:
+    - Save program and parameters of SigmaDSP to:
         - files:
             - Binary (bytearray) file
             - Text file (converted from binary file)